Roberto Boninsegna: International career

 Boninsegna made his debut for Italy on 18 November 1967, in an away UEFA Euro 1968 qualifying match against Switzerland, which ended 2–2, although he was not called up for the final tournament, which Italy ended up winning on home soil under manager Ferruccio Valcareggi, with whom he would have several disagreements throughout his international career.
 With the national side, he took part in two World Cups, the first in 1970, and the second in 1974.
 In total, he managed 9 goals for Italy in 22 appearances.

 Boninsegna was a member of the Italian side that reached the final of the 1970 FIFA World Cup in Mexico, scoring two goals throughout the tournament.
 In the epic semi-final match against West-Germany, he scored a goal, and later set up Gianni Rivera's match-winning goal in extra time, which allowed Italy to advance to the final after a 4–3 victory.
 He scored Italy's only goal (though at the time it was an important equaliser) in the final against Brazil, which Italy ultimately lost 4–1; he came off for Rivera in the final minutes of the game.

 Style of play

 As a player, Boninsegna was a powerful, agile and acrobatic striker, who was known for his accurate finishing ability and intelligence in the penalty area.
 He was a prolific goalscorer, who excelled in the air, despite not being particularly tall or imposing physically.
 He was also gifted with pace, stamina, technical ability, opportunism and outstanding consistency, which enabled him to become one of the top Italian forwards of his generation.
-Because of his jumping ability and his power and accuracy with his head, the Italian sports journalist Gianni Brera gave him the nickname "Bonimba".
 Despite his talent, he was criticised on occasion for being a selfish player, although he was also capable of creating chances for teammates.
 He was also well known for his on the field rivalry with Juventus defender Francesco Morini, who later became his teammate.